adokter/vol2birdR/README.md

 of ‘**vol2birdR**’:

 <details>

 <summary>

-Additional information when installing the dependencies on macOS
+Click here for additional information when installing the dependencies on macOS
 </summary>

 Since the installation process requires the [Homebrew](https://brew.sh/)